Fintests/basis/README.md

 ==========================

 #Getting Started
+This tutorial will guide you through how to setup Cordova (aka PhoneGap) and the [Ionic Framework](http://ionicframework.com) to create a simple ToDo app.

+* What is Cordova? *
 PhoneGap/Cordova is a simple but powerful API to call Javascript functions that map to native code or plugins.
 This means you can transfer any kind of data from native land into web land.
 [Reference](http://ionicframework.com/blog/what-is-cordova-phonegap/)

-This tutorial goes through a basic setup of a Cordova app.

 ## Prerequisites